michaeldin/PCB-Business-Card/README.md

 ---

-## 🧩 How It Works
+##  How It Works
 - The **NE555 timer** generates a ~1 Hz clock signal.
 - The clock drives the **4-bit counter (made of 4 DFFs)**, which increments automatically.
 - Combinational logic (using logic gates) manipulate the counter output to show my phone number.
 - The output is displayed using discrete LEDs arranged as digits.

 ---
-## 📜 License
-MIT License — feel free to use, modify, and build your own logic business card.
+feel free to use, modify, and build your own logic business card.
 ---

-## 🙋 About
+##  About
 Created by **Michael Eldin**
 System Validation Engineer
 📧 michaeldin770@gmail.com